 The Cabins On The Oslo to Bergen Train

-I had read that it was worth splurging on the premium cabin (NSB Komfort).
-We upgraded but ended up in the wrong seats.
-Unbeknownst to us, the same seat numbering applies to all cabins.
-We did not realize this until the conductor told us we were in the wrong cabin.
 You would never know because the economy section is immaculate!
 We looked at the premium cabin.
-Sure, the seats are slightly more prominent, but it was packed.
+Sure, the seats are slightly more prominent, but these cabins are almost always full.
 We would have had to share a quad – no, thanks!
 Lucky for us, the conductor suggested we move to the rear cabin with open quads and no sprogs!
 Speaking of sprogs, there is a sprog cabin.
 Yep, you read that right.
 The sprog cabin has a playroom and a TV!

 Regular Cabin